 Shopping Experience: The website shows Yan a preview of the car from different angles.
-The car's different features are broken down in an easy-to-read two column layout.
+The car’s different features are broken down in an easy-to-read two-column layout.
 The result?
 Yan knows exactly what he’s paying for.

 John includes Sales Force Marketing on his list of favorite websites.
 John likes the site because:

-User Experience: The site provides John a nice user experience.
+User Experience: The site provides John with a nice user experience.
 The balance of interactions between the design and content elements is clean, clear, and cohesive.

 Information Architecture: The main menu and site navigation are clear and each page gets one main point across.